Life beyond Fritz: On the detachment of electrolytic bubbles: CONCLUSIONS

 \section{CONCLUSIONS}

 We have experimentally investigated the connection between contact line dynamics and buoyancy-driven bubble departure during water electrolysis.
 We observed a significantly reduced probability of contact line spreading in electrolytes with lower acid concentrations, while contact line spreading was more likely for acid concentrations of $10^{-1}$ M and higher.
 The absence of a noticeable variation in the contact angle in this pH range suggests a change in the surface charge of the bubbles as a potential cause of this effect.
 Observed departure sizes of pinned bubbles, i.e. without contact line spreading, imply typical contact patch radii $R_{cont} \leq \SI{1}{\micro\meter}$, which cannot be resolved in the present experimental configuration.
 For spreading bubbles, we find that our experimental results for the departure radius do not agree with the widely used 'Fritz radius' \cite{Fritz_1935}.
 Our data reveal that the reason why the bubbles in the experiment remain attached to the electrode for much longer than predicted by ref (\kern-0.4em\citenum{Fritz_1935}) is related to contact line hysteresis.
 This leads to pinning of the contact line after the initial spreading of the patch with $\theta_{rec}$ until the advancing contact angle $\theta^*_{adv}$ is reached, followed by the departure of the bubble.
 Similarly to what was found in ref (\kern-0.4em\citenum{Allred_2021}), we find that the pinned contact radius for these bubbles is equal to the maximum patch size possible for spreading with $\theta = \theta_{rec}$.
 The departure at the end of the pinning phase determined by $\theta \approx \theta^*_{adv}$ is characterised by an approximate equilibrium between surface tension and buoyancy.
 A prediction of the departure radius based on these results is found to be in good agreement with the experimental data.
+This agreement is also an indication that in our system other contributions by e.g. electric or Marangoni forces only play a secondary role in determining the detachment diameter.
 Interestingly, we also observe that pre-wetting of the contact patch, presumably due to droplets generated during coalescence with smaller bubbles, can lead to earlier departure of spreading bubbles.
 This effect is expected to be more prevalent at higher current densities where bubble coalescence is more frequent.